 Business Decisions Happen Without Considering Tax Consequences

-Hiring a new employee, purchasing equipment, or expanding to a new state all carry tax implications.
-When these decisions happen without any connection to your financial projections, you end up with outcomes that could have been better with a little advance planning.
+Hiring a new employee, purchasing equipment, or expanding to a new state all carry tax implications, and those tax consequences are important to consider before those business decisions are made.
+When these decisions happen without any connection to your financial projections, forecasting can lead decision-makers toward better outcomes with a little advance planning.

 Year-End Scrambles Replace Proactive Tax Planning